dennisli97/UnixShell/README.md

 ### 4. Concurrency:
   - & : Adding this to the end of a command causes it to execute as a background process, printing output as soon as the process terminates
-  - repl_jobs : Prints a list of background processes that are currently running
+  - repl_jobs : Prints a list of background processes that are currently running **The goal of this project is to demonstrate understanding in multi-threading and concurrency.**